jaimegag/ExpenseForecast_CodingChallenge/README.md

     - [JodaTime](http://www.joda.org/joda-time/)
     - [Guava](https://code.google.com/p/guava-libraries/wiki/GuavaExplained)
     - [JUnit](https://github.com/junit-team/junit/wiki/Getting-started)
-    - use `./run` in a separate console window to have your program automatically re-test/run whenever your source code changes
+    - You may use `./run` in a separate console window to have your program automatically re-test/run whenever your source code changes